No announcements at this time.

 National Academy for State Health Policy (NASHP)—January 2011

-Fifteen state teams were brought together by the NASHP to form a Consortium to Advance Medical Homes for Medicaid and Children's Health Insurance Program (CHIP) Participants.
-These states will work together to develop and implement policies that increase Medicaid and CHIP program participants' access to high performing medical homes.
-This past spring, the kick-off meeting was held for the 15 participating states (Alabama, Colorado, Maryland, Massachusetts, Michigan, Minnesota, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, Vermont and Washington); the blog post—Constructive Ideas from Medical Home Builders—features an interview with NASHP policy analyst Jason Buxbaum about the Consortium states' medical homes projects.
+Fifteen state teams, including Alabama, were brought together by the NASHP to form a Consortium to Advance Medical Homes for Medicaid and Children's Health Insurance Program (CHIP) Participants.
+These states worked together to develop and implement policies that increase Medicaid and CHIP program participants' access to high performing medical homes.
+For more information, see the blog post, Constructive Ideas from Medical Home Builders, and the report, Building Medical Homes: Lessons from Eight States with Emerging Programs.

 Alabama Early Screening Improvement Project